 - The oils in the peanut butter will saturate with the residue without causing any damage.

 - Wipe and clean away the adhesive and peanut buyer with a paper towel, then clean the spot with a wet, soapy cloth.

 WD-40 is a multifunctional adhesive removing product available on online selling platforms.
 It is used to remove adhesives, grease, and rust from plastics, metals, and wood.
 It’s a powerful product and should only be used with care and precautions.

 - Spray a small amount of WD-40 spray on a paper towel.

 - Place the paper towel on the adhesive residue, and you’ll notice that the residue will start dissolving.

-- Wipe away the WD-40 and a residue using a clean, wet cloth.
+- Wipe away the WD-40 and the residue using a clean, wet cloth.

-Remember, WD-40 is a strong substance with a pungent odour, so don’t keep it on the surface for too long and act quickly.
+Remember, WD-40 is a strong substance with a pungent odor, so don’t keep it on the surface for too long and act quickly.

 Engaging Read – What is the Best Glue for Plastic Parts | The Ultimate Guide